Neurocognitive Disorders Research

 AN OVERVIEW: THE “WHAT, WHY, AND HOW” OF OUR RESEARCH

-Symptoms of neurocognitive disorders can be caused by various neurologic or psychiatric disorders; as a result, they can be challenging to diagnose.
-Because treatments differ dramatically and misdiagnosis can lead to delays in treatment, early and accurate diagnosis is critical.
+Neurocognitive disorders, whether neurologic or psychiatric in origin, present with a variety of overlapping symptoms; as a result, they can be challenging to diagnose.
+Because misdiagnosis can lead to delays in treatment, early and accurate diagnosis is critical.

-The Neurocognitive Disorders Center (NDC) was the first in Houston to offer a new diagnostic tool that tests for Alzheimer’s disease with high reliability, i.e. using a florbetapir (Amyvid) scan to rule out the disorder.
-Members of the NDC are also helping to develop new PET agents for Alzheimer’s disease (AD) and for frontotemporal dementia (FTD), the second most common neurodegenerative dementia.
-Because FTD involves depositions of different proteins than AD, new PET agents are required to visualize those proteins in living humans for correct diagnosis.
+The Neurocognitive Disorders Center (NDC) was the first site in Houston to offer the florbetapir (Amyvid) PET scan, a new diagnostic tool that detects the presence of amyloid plaques in the brain, a disease-specific hallmark of Alzheimer’s Disease (AD).
+Members of the NDC are also participating in the development of new PET agents for the diagnosis of AD and frontotemporal dementia (FTD), the second most common form of dementia.
+FTD involves deposition of different proteins from AD, therefore new PET agents are required to visualize those proteins and provide a more accurate diagnosis.

 Treatment and Prevention

-With the recognition that there are multiple risk factors for dementia, that they are modifiable, and that this modification reduces the risk of developing dementia, we began a Stroke-Dementia Prevention Clinic.
+There are multiple risk factors for dementia.
+Some of these factors are modifiable, which could reduce the risk of developing dementia.
+Therefore, we began a Stroke-Dementia Prevention Clinic.
 The clinic is dedicated to evaluating persons without symptoms who have a concern about developing these disorders.
 Our most typical patients are people who have a parent or sibling with dementia and want to reduce their risk.
 We evaluate each patient’s risk factors and develop a plan to modify them.
 This unique clinic is also dedicated to translating basic science advances from the laboratory to improve early diagnosis and prevention of dementia.

-By using sophisticated new technologies, our center is studying NDDs, like Alzheimer’s disease, and the underlying risk factors, such as PTSD and TBI, at the genetic, cellular, and clinical levels.
+By using sophisticated new technologies, our center is studying neurodegenerative diseases, like Alzheimer’s Disease, and the underlying risk factors, such as PTSD and TBI, at the genetic, cellular, and clinical levels.
 Our goal is to diagnose dementia before patients become symptomatic and to find new treatments to delay or prevent the development of dementia.